zalando/skipper/docs/tutorials/ratelimit.md

 The backend ratelimit filter is `clusterRatelimit()`.
 You can define how many requests a route allows for a given `time.Duration` in total for all skipper instances summed up.
+The first parameter is the group parameter, which can be used to select the same ratelimit group across one or more routes

-For example to limit the route to 10 requests per minute in total for the cluster, you can specify:
+For example rate limit "groupA" limits the rate limit group to 10 requests per minute in total for the cluster, you can specify:

 ```
-clusterRatelimit(10, "1m")
+clusterRatelimit("groupA", 10, "1m")
 ```

 ### Client Ratelimit